anumehaagrawal/SimpleDB/README.md

 4) Integer Aggregator - I used HashMap in the case where gfield is not null and ArrayList where gfield is null.
 I created a private method called aggfunctions to perform COUNT, ADD , MAX, MIN & AVG.
 I faced some problem in the iterator method but after referring to DBIterator and TupleIterator I was able to solve this.
 This file took quite some time though.

-5)String Aggregator - This file was easy to code as it was very similar to Integer Aggregator
+5. String Aggregator - This file was easy to code as it was very similar to Integer Aggregator

 6) Aggregate :- The Aggregation operator computes an aggregate.
 This class mostly contained methods which returned various fields needed for the
 String and Integer Aggregator.
 I faced some problems in the open method but I referred to the Operator file and found out that I had to use